Branding 101: How The NBA Brand Built A Global Presence

 Such a strong branding ethic also helps the brand become omnipresent in all its major markets.
 And it often involves a 2 step process.
 The NBA gets target audiences familiar with its brand.
 Audiences are able to spot merchandise, advertising, and brand collaborations right off the bat.

-Kimp Tip: A strong branding identity can help your business in numerous ways.
+Kimp Tip: A strong brand identity can help your business in numerous ways.
 When looking at entering new markets, it is important to have strong visual identities and branding for all verticals, sub-niches, and products too.
 Since consumers operate on visual memory more than anything else, focusing on memorable branding designs pays off big-time.

 A Kimp Graphics subscription can help you create an attractive, meaningful, and memorable branding identity for your business so that building brand awareness becomes a slam dunk.